Year in Review: 2021

 A shelter’s Live Release Rate is the number of live outcomes divided by the number of total outcomes.
 At SSHS, we exclude Owner Intended Euthanasia from that total as it is a low-cost service we provide by appointment only to community members who could not otherwise afford humane euthanasia for their beloved pet.
 SSHS gives every pet in our care the time and resources available to ensure a live outcome.
 However, because we accept every pet brought to us through our animal control and police department contracts and we accept owner surrendered pets by managed admissions in various stages of health from neonatal kittens to seniors, a very small percentage of the pets in our care pass away or are humanely euthanized to end suffering or to ensure the safety of our communities.
-In 2019: 18 pets were euthanized due to age-related reasons; 42 were euthanized due to severe aggression to other animals and/or people; 4 were feral cats who would not thrive in our Barn Cat Program; 127 were sick with an untreatable disease.
-A full accounting of each intake and outcome category can be found by clicking here: Shelter Animals Count 2019 Report
+In 2021: 1 pet was euthanized due to age-related reasons; 5 were euthanized due to severe aggression to other animals and/or people; 43 were euthaized due to unmanageable behavior; 112 were sick with an untreatable disease.